Africa (Roman province): History

-Rome's first province in northern Africa was established by the Roman Republic in 146 BC, following its elimination of Carthage by Scipio Aemilianus in the Third Punic War.
-It is possible that the name "Africa" comes from the Berber word "afer", "ifri" or "Aourigha" (whose name would have been pronounced Afarika) that designated a tribe.
+Rome's first province in northern Africa was established by the Roman Republic in 146 BC, following its conquest of Carthage by Scipio Aemilianus in the Third Punic War.

-Utica, which had fought on the side of the Romans in the war, was formed as the administrative capital.
-The remaining territory was left in the domain of the Berber Numidian client king Massinissa.
-At this time, the Roman policy in Africa was simply to prevent another great power from rising on the Northwest Africa.
+Utica, which had sided with Rome against Carthage, was made the administrative capital.
+The remaining territory was left in the domain of the Berber Numidian king Massinissa.
+At this time, the Roman policy in Africa appears to have been to prevent a rival great power rising in Northwest Africa.

-In 118 BC, the Numidian prince Jugurtha attempted to reunify the smaller kingdoms.
-However, upon his death, much of Jugurtha's territory was placed in the control of the Berber Mauritanian client king Bocchus; and, by that time, the romanisation of Africa was firmly rooted.
+In 118 BC, the Numidian king Micipsa died and split the kingdom among his three heirs: Jugurtha, Hiempsal I and Adherbal.
+Hiempsal was assassinated in 117 BC; Adherbal fled to Rome to request protection and the intervention of the Roman Senate.
+In 112 BC, Jugurtha resumed the civil war and defeated Adherbal at Cirta, and embarked on the Jugurthine War against Rome (111–106 BC).
+Following Jugurtha's defeat, his former territory was placed under the control of the Berber Mauritanian king Bocchus.

-During Caesar's civil war, Caesar created a new African province from territory taken from the Numidians.
-The original province was called Africa vetus with the newer province suffixed nova.
-But during the Second Triumvirate, the two provinces were unified, possibly in 35 BC, in consequence of border conflicts: governors of the province won three triumphs between 34 and 28 BC.
+During Caesar's civil war (49–45 BC), Caesar created a new African province, Africa nova, from territory taken from the Numidians.
+The original province was called Africa vetus.
+During the Second Triumvirate, the two provinces were unified, possibly in 35 BC, in consequence of border conflicts.
+Roman governors of the province won three triumphs between 34 and 28 BC.
 Further expansion of the province continued under the emperor Augustus, with conflicts recorded through to AD 6.
-By 27 BC, Africa was assigned as one of the senatorial provinces in the Augustan settlements and eventually became known as Africa proconsularis, as it was ruled by a proconsul rather than a legate of the emperor.
+Under the Augustan constitutional reforms, in 27 BC the region was made a senatorial province, and eventually became known as Africa proconsularis (as it was ruled by a senatorial proconsul rather than an imperial legate).

-After Diocletian's administrative reforms, it was split into Africa Zeugitana (which retained the name Africa Proconsularis, as it was governed by a proconsul) in the north, Africa Byzacena (corresponding to eastern Tunisia) to its south, and Africa Tripolitania (corresponding to southern Tunisia and northwest Libya) to the south and southeast of Africa Byzacena, all of which were part of the Dioecesis Africae.
+After Diocletian's administrative reforms, the province was split into Africa Zeugitana (which retained the name Africa Proconsularis, as it was governed by a proconsul) in the north, Africa Byzacena (corresponding to eastern Tunisia) to the south, and Africa Tripolitania (corresponding to southern Tunisia and northwest Libya) to the south and southeast of Africa Byzacena, all of which were part of the Dioecesis Africae.
 Old Africa (Africa Vetus), which generally includes the areas mentioned, was also known by the Romans (Pliny) as Africa propria, of which Carthage was the capital.